simeononsecurity/ansible_shodan/README.md

 ansible-galaxy collection install simeononsecurity.ansible_shodan
 ```

+See the collection on the [Ansible Galaxy](https://galaxy.ansible.com/simeononsecurity/ansible_shodan) page.

 ## Usage
 To use these modules, include them in your Ansible playbooks or roles and reference them using their respective names.
 Here's an example playbook using the `get_shodan_api_info` module:
 ```yml